mintty/mintty/wiki/CtrlSeqs.md

 4. The zero-width joiner U+200D forces the subsequent character to also be treated like a combining character, thus not add any width.

-Note that these rules need to be applied to any character sequence depending on the respective pattern, regardless of whether it has a Unicode emoji definition, and regardless of whether it has a glyph in the current glyph set.
-Otherwise screen width would be unpredictable and hardly manageable by applications with respect to changing definitions and configurations.
+Note that rule 0 is important to keep screen width predictable for applications; otherwise screen positiong would be hardly manageable with respect to changing Unicode versions and emoji graphic resources.

+Note that other terminals support a “Unicode width” mode which may deviate from the rules applied by mintty; a common specification is not yet agreed.
+For this reason, there are currently 2 mode setting sequences.

 ## Background image ##